Welcome to the Bury St Edmunds Past & Present Society, and the wonderful Spanton Jarman Photographic Collection.

 Chairman: Stephen Cook

-Vice Chairman: Anne Sutton
+Vice Chairman: tba

 Secretary: Patricia Mackie